Imperial vs. Metric System

 - 1 pound is about 454 grams

 By the way, the temperature scales are different too.
-We didn't want to make things too easy for you!
-Though not technically part of the metric system, Americans measure temperature in Fahrenheit, not Centigrade.
+We didn’t want to make things too easy for you!
+Americans measure temperature in Fahrenheit, not Centigrade/Celsius.
 You may turn on the television and listen for the weather and hear that it is 70 degrees outside.
-No, you won't pass out and be vaporized by the sun; 70 degrees Fahrenheit is actually very pleasant, about 21 degrees Centigrade.
-Centigrade has been used around the world from the mid 20th century but again, Americans held fast to the original Fahrenheit system.
+No, you won’t pass out and be vaporized by the sun; 70 degrees Fahrenheit is actually very pleasant, about 21 degrees Celsius.
+Celsius has been used around the world from the mid 20th century, but again, Americans held fast to the original Fahrenheit system.

 - 0 degrees Celsius is equal to 32 degrees Fahrenheit.
 (The freezing point)

 - 24 degrees Celsius is equal to 75 degrees Fahrenheit.
 (A very pleasant day)

 - To convert Celsius (c) to Fahrenheit, use the formula (c x 1.8) + 32